irods/irods/manual.rst

     The iCAT, or iRODS Metadata Catalog, stores descriptive state metadata about the Data Objects in iRODS Collections in a DBMS database (e.g. PostgreSQL, MySQL, Oracle).
 The iCAT can keep track of both system-level metadata and user-defined metadata.
 There is one iCAT database per iRODS Zone.

 iCAT Server (IES, or iCAT-Enabled Server)
-    The iRODS server in a grid that holds the database connection to the (possibly remote) iCAT.
+    The iRODS server in a Zone that holds the database connection to the (possibly remote) iCAT.

 iCommands
     iCommands are Unix utilities that give users a command-line interface to operate on data in the iRODS system.
 There are commands related to the logical hierarchical filesystem, metadata, data object information, administration, rules, and the rule engine. iCommands provide the most comprehensive set of client-side standard iRODS manipulation functions.